pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"unnecessary-pass"+OR+"W0107")

 ### [W0108](#W0108) (unnecessary-lambda)<a name="W0108"></a>
-Lambda may not be necessary
+Lambda may not be necessary.

 Used when the body of a lambda expression is a function call on the same argument list as the lambda itself; such lambda expressions are in all but a few cases replaceable with the function being called in the body of the lambda.

 **:x: Incorrect code**